florianwns/z5omes/README.md

 precision and ease.

-Originally developed with timber framing in mind, Z5omes provides practical support for crafting unique architectural and artistic projects based on polyhedral geometry.
+Originally developed with timber framing in mind, Z5omes provides a new software for crafting unique architectural and artistic projects based on polyhedral geometry.

 It's a creative and technical companion for anyone working at the intersection of craftsmanship and design.